 Search engine optimization is often about making small modifications to parts of your website.
 When viewed individually, these changes might seem like incremental improvements, but when combined with other optimizations, they could have a noticeable impact on your site’s user experience and performance in organic search results.
 You’re likely already familiar with many of the topics in this guide, because they’re essential ingredients for any web page, but you may not be making the most out of them.

 Even though this guide’s title contains the words “search engine”, we’d like to say that you should base your optimization decisions first and foremost on what’s best for the visitors of your site.
 They’re the main consumers of your content and are using search engines to find your work.
 Focusing too hard on specific tweaks to gain ranking in the organic results of search engines may not deliver the desired results.
 Search engine optimization is about putting your site’s best foot forward when it comes to visibility in search engines, but your ultimate consumers are your users, not search engines.”

-SEO doesn’t have to be scary and super technical thing.
+SEO doesn’t have to be scary or a super technical thing.
 In fact, if it is getting too technical than you are probably dabbling into spammy techniques.
 Google sets up its algorithms to help its users find accurate, quality content in relation to what they are searching for.
 By practicing good blogging techniques, you are working on your SEO.

 If you would like to dig into the depths of SEO, you can.
 Authority Hacker has an in-depth guide to writing content for SEO.
 It’s worth checking out.
 If you’re not up for that much information yet, don’t sweat it.
 Focus on these things: